Scrapbooking business plan for starting your own business

 |TOTAL PLANNED INVESTMENT||$1,092,400|

 Services of scrapbooking business

-In this blog on how to start a scrapbooking business from home we are listing the services provided by Scrap It.
+In this blog on how to start a scrapbooking business from home, we are listing the services provided by Scrap It.

 - Scrapbooks & Accessories

-Our major product will be scrapbooks and the things that are required to use it.
+Our major product will be scrapbooks and the things that are required to use them.
 We all provide scrapbooks of all types such as those with sheet protectors, ring blinders, and creative boxes and artwork.

 We’ll also offer personalized and DIY diaries that could be used for academic and non-academic use.